Weng J-H., Cheung C., Talbot P.

 The authors of this study show that fibroblast feeders synthesize laminin-511 and that this is the main protein responsible for the maintenance of hESC pluripotency.
 This strengthens the already known biological function of laminin-511 and laminin-521 as the main cell-adhesion molecules for pluripotent stem cells.

 Miyazaki T., Nakatsuji N., and Suemori H.

-Increased viability of hPSCs through single-cell freezing/thawing/expansion on Laminin-521.This is one of the first customer publications that demonstrates Laminin-521 as an optimal xeno- and feeder-free matrix for pluripotent stem cells.
+Increased viability of hPSCs through single-cell freezing/thawing/expansion on Laminin-521.This is one of the first customer publications that demonstrate Laminin-521 as an optimal xeno- and feeder-free matrix for pluripotent stem cells.
 The authors show cells should be cryopreserved as single cells for highest survival which is specifically supported by Laminin-521 that promotes adhesion and self-renewal of fully dissociated single cells in the absence of ROCK inhibitor.
 They demonstrate 80-90% survival of hPSCs post-thawing and 60% survival following subculture on Laminin-521, allowing for efficient and easy handling of cells and bulk storage of high-quality hPSCs.

 Leino M., Astrand C., Hughes-Brittain N., Robb B., McKean R., Chotteau V.

 J Biomed Mater Res Part B 2017